rizitis/linux-zen/README.md

 > Zen kernels must **NOT** builded in `/usr/src` or `/tmp` etc...
 > The best place is away from root (/) , the pefrect place is `/home/$USER/WorkDir`
 > zen-linux.SlackBuild must executed as regular user, NOT AS ROOT, and when its time for installation in will ask for root passwd. (su)
-> so all building will be in your user /home.
+> so all building will be in your user's /home.

 ### HOWTO

 1. Only ran **zen-linux.SlackBuild** to build a complete zen kernel-modules and zen headers.
-   *Ran it first as regular user (no root).*
+   - *Ran it as regular user (no root).*

 2. **zen-linux.SlackInstall** will install zen kernel-zen modules and zen headers in your system.
 Also it will upgrade grub and create an initrd.gz <br>
 If you dont use grub or initrd.gz etc... you can modify fuctions in script...<br>